guill79/PHPMiniFram/README.md

 # PHPMiniFram
-A little framework for creating websites.
+A little framework I made to learn OOP in PHP.

-*Not intended for general use.*
+Heavily inspired by Grafikart's PHP course: https://www.grafikart.fr/formations/mise-pratique-poo

+**Not production-ready!**